 This feature was first published in The Drum's 26 November issue.

 Content created with:

-Mediaocean is the mission-critical platform for omnichannel advertising.
-With more than $200 billion in annualized media spend managed through its software, Mediaocean connects brands, agencies, media, technology, and data.
-Using AI and machine learning technology to control marketing investments and optimize business outcomes, Mediaocean powers campaigns from planning, buying, ad serving, and creative personalization to analysis, optimization, invoices, and payments.
-Mediaocean employs 1,500 staff across 30 global offices and supports over 100,000 people using its products.
+Mediaocean is powering the future of the advertising ecosystem through technology solutions that empower brands and agencies to deliver impactful omnichannel marketing experiences.
+With over $200 billion in annualized spend managed through its software, Mediaocean uses AI and machine learning to control media investments, optimize creative assets, and improve business outcomes.
+The company’s advertising infrastructure and ad tech tools are used by more than 100,000 people globally for everything from planning, buying, ad serving, and creative personalization to campaign analysis, optimization, invoices, and payments.
 Visit www.mediaocean.com for more information.Find out more

 Posterscope is the world’s leading out-of-home and location marketing specialist with billings in excess of $3 billion.
 It knows more about what people think, feel and do out of the home and translates this understanding into compelling, creative and quantifiable solutions which make a meaningful difference to clients’ businesses.
 Posterscope has over 1,000 people in 61 offices located in 35 countries worldwide.Find out more

 MediaComFind out more